Malfeasance in office: England and Wales

+Potential reform

+In December 2020, the Law Commission issued a report recommending the common law offence of misconduct in public office be abolished, and replaced with two new statutory offences; one of 'corruption in public office' and another of 'breach of duty in public office'.
+As of 2024, the government has not issued a response to the report.

 United States

 The West Virginia Supreme Court of Appeals summarized a number of the definitions of malfeasance in office applied by various appellate courts in the United States.

 The court then went on to use yet another definition, "malfeasance is the doing of an act which an officer had no legal right to do at all and that when an officer, through ignorance, inattention, or malice, does that which they have no legal right to do at all, or acts without any authority whatsoever, or exceeds, ignores, or abuses their powers, they are guilty of malfeasance."

 Nevertheless, a few "elements" can be distilled from those cases.
 First, malfeasance in office requires an affirmative act or omission.
 Second, the act must have been done in an official capacity—under the color of office.
 Finally, that that act somehow interferes with the performance of official duties—though some debate remains about "whose official" duties.

 In addition, jurisdictions differ greatly over whether intent or knowledge is necessary.
 As noted above, many courts will find malfeasance in office where there is "ignorance, inattention, or malice", which implies no intent or knowledge is required.